 Mean Cell Haemoglobin Concentration (MCHC)

-MCHC measures the average concentration of haemoglobin in a given volume of red blood cells, indicating haemoglobin content and density.
+MCHC measures the average haemoglobin concentration in a given volume of red blood cells, indicating haemoglobin content and density.

 MCHC levels near the upper limit may suggest a mild increase in haemoglobin concentration within red blood cells, possibly due to mild dehydration or early stages of conditions like spherocytosis.
 Monitoring hydration status and underlying conditions can help maintain balanced MCHC levels.